shsra430/SQLChallenges/Case Study 2 - Pizza Runner/Solutions.md

     topping_name <> ''
 ORDER BY Frequency DESC;
 ````
-- *Cheese seems to be the ingredient that is most commonly excluded and it is to be noted that it is one of the ingredients that is common to both pizza types.
-It may be a good idea for the business to include a **lactose-free** option on the menu which will make the process of ordering more straightforward.*

 ##### 4. Generate an alphabetically ordered comma separated ingredient list for each pizza order from the customer_orders table and add a 2x in front of any relevant ingredients.
 For example: "Meat Lovers: 2xBacon, Beef, ... , Salami"

 <img width="368" alt="image" src="https://user-images.githubusercontent.com/54994083/179629277-68a7da09-ffe0-453f-86e9-a33ce316c0d5.png">